alainmucyo/shop-app-frontend/README.md

 # shop app Frontend

-Shop app Frontend is the user interface for managing books and authors.
-It is built using Vue.js.
+Shop app Frontend is the user interface for the Online Shopping Platform designed to track which items are added to a basket but removed before checkout.
+This data is beneficial for the sales team to offer targeted discounts.

 ---